 Our recommended method of training kanji recognition is Recognition RTK, a modified version of Remembering the Kanji (RTK) combined with an SRS.

-Originally, James Heisig wrote the book Remembering the Kanji to help Japanese newcomers become able to both recognize and produce the ~3000 most common kanji.
-To do this, he employed a number of innovative ideas, such as ordering characters based on their components (instead of frequency), story-based mnemonics using those components, and introducing only a single basic meaning of each kanji (initially ignoring readings and alternate meanings).
+Originally, James Heisig wrote the book Remembering the Kanji to help Japanese newcomers become able to both recognize and produce the ~3,000 most common kanji.
+To do this, he employed a number of innovative ideas, such as ordering characters based on their components (instead of frequency), creating story-based mnemonics using those components, and introducing only a single basic meaning of each kanji (initially ignoring readings and alternate meanings).
 If you’re interested in learning more about the logic behind RTK, check out the extensive intro at the beginning of the RTK part 1 book.

 RTK does open up the possibility of learning to both recognize and produce kanji as a pure beginner.
 But, as we explained above, this is far more trouble than it’s worth.
-Indeed, most of the people who attempt RTK in its original form report giving up before making it to the end.
+Indeed, most of the people who attempt RTK in its original form give up before making it to the end.

 Although the main goal of RRTK is to train kanji recognition ability, a secondary goal is to help you learn the general meaning of kanji as well.
-This is why RRTK covers the most frequently used kanji, instead of simply the first 1,000 kanji in the original RTK book (remember, RTK orders kanji based on their components, not their frequency).
+This is why RRTK covers the most frequently used kanji, instead of simply the first 1,000 kanji in the original RTK book (recall that RTK orders kanji based on their components, not their frequency).
 The most frequently used 1,000 kanji comprise more than 90% of all kanji used in written Japanese.
 So, knowing the basic meaning of all of these kanji will be hugely beneficial when diving into real Japanese.

 NOTE: Previously, MIA referred to “Recognition RTK” as “Lazy Kanji”.
 “Lazy Kanji” is a term that Khatzumoto from AJATT used to refer to his own modified version of RTK, which was similar, although significantly different, from RRTK.
 In order to avoid confusion, we decided to change the name to the more straightforward and objectively accurate “Recognition RTK”.